-I use a range of tools, including AmeriFlux eddy covariance data, satellite data, in-canopy field measurements, and models, to quantify how strongly atmospheric cloud conditions influence surface-level light and carbon cycling and to identify how this relationship changes across ecosystems with different canopy structures.
+I use a range of tools, including AmeriFlux eddy covariance data, satellite data, and in-canopy field measurements, to quantify how clouds change surface-level light and carbon cycling, and how this relationship changes across ecosystems with different canopy structures.

 Learn more about this work at the links below!

 - S.J.
 Cheng, A.L.
 Steiner, D.Y.
 Hollinger, G. Bohrer, and K.J.
 Nadelhoffer.
 (2016).
 Using satellite-derived optical thickness to assess the influence of clouds on terrestrial carbon uptake.
 Journal of Geophysical Research: Biogeosciences.

 - S.J.
 Cheng, G. Bohrer, A.L.
 Steiner, D.Y.
 Hollinger, A. Suyker, R.P.
 Phillips, and K.J.
 Nadelhoffer (2015).
 Variations in the influence of diffuse light on gross primary productivity in temperate ecosystems.
 Agricultural and Forest Meteorology.

 - How Clouds Influence Forest Photosynthesis, “3 Minute Thesis” Competition 2nd place overall and Audience Choice winner (video below), 2013